Lingerie Model Vivi Castrillon Poses With Her Legs Apart And Caresses Herself With A Peacock Feather

 Vivi Castrillon thrilled her 3.8 million Instagram followers with her most recent update on Saturday afternoon.
-The stunning Colombian model dressed in a racy ensemble for which she credited her own company, VC Dreams Luxury Lingerie based out of Bogota.
+The stunning Colombian model dressed in a racy ensemble for which she credited her own company, VC Dreams Luxury Lingerie, based out of Bogota.
 The post racked up over 4,200 likes in the first few hours after it was uploaded.

 Vivi wore a black lace bra-and-panty set adorned with an array of additional thin fabric detailing that further accentuated her enviable physique.
-The bra had skimpy triangle cups and a pair of narrow straps which attached in the center of the bra between her cleavage, and outlined the upper curve of each breast in a semi-circle.
+The bra had skimpy triangle cups and a pair of narrow straps that attached in the center of the bra between her cleavage and outlined the upper curve of each breast in a semi-circle.

-Two more sets of elastic straps were sewn with even spacing onto the band encircling her rib cage, forming double x’s across her midsection, and drawing attention to her slender waist and defined abdominal muscles.
+Two more sets of elastic straps were sewn with even spacing onto the band encircling her rib cage, forming double Xs across her midsection and drawing attention to her slender waist and defined abdominal muscles.
 The small jewelry in her pierced navel matched the rest of her attire.

-The top of the sheer lace panties were visible until the rest of Vivi’s lower body was cut off by the framing of the photograph.
+The top of the sheer lace panties was visible and the rest of Vivi's lower body was cut off by the framing of the photograph.
 She sat in a simple wooden chair, facing the camera with her knees spread wide apart.
 Her left palm rested on the corresponding knee, displaying her short, mauve-colored manicure.

 She appeared to be posing on an outdoor patio, in front of a pair of framed glass doors through which a portion of a brightly colored painting and some indistinguishable furniture could be seen.

-Vivi’s Instgram followers couldn’t get enough of the Miss Playboy TV Latin America, and flooded the comments section with adoration for her killer appearance.
+Vivi's Instagram followers couldn't get enough of the Miss Playboy TV Latin America, and they flooded the comments section with adoration for her killer appearance.
 She sweetly responded to many of them.

 "You're so beautiful," one fan declared, emphasizing their statement with multiple heart-eyes, heart, and rose emoji.